YufeiCui/CSCA48/README.md

 # CSCA48

 This is where I will post some of the code that's been discussed during tutorial.
 Check here often and let me know if I'm missing anything important.
-Thanks and goodluck everyone! :)
+Thanks and good luck everyone! :)

 Introduction to Computer Science II